George Song

 const reset = () => dispatch({ type: "reset" });

-Action creators are optional—instead, you can just dispatch actions directly where needed.
-They do offer a much nicer interface for the hook user by hiding the reducer’s implementation details.
+Action creators are optional; you can dispatch actions directly where needed instead.
+However, they offer a cleaner interface for the hook’s user by hiding the reducer’s implementation details.

 const initialValue = 0;